 One day in Mostar is a great idea.
 But I suggest making Mostar your base and staying two or three days in Mostar and visiting some surrounding areas.

 Here are some of the places I had visited before I arrived in Mostar – highly recommended for your Mostar itinerary.

 Head to Blagaj Monastery

-While it is also from the time of the Ottoman Empire, the 600-year-old Blagaj Tekke monastery was built for the Dervish cults.
+This is another Instagram star and one of the most beautiful places near Mostar.
+The monastery sits at the base of a cliff alongside the Buna River.While it is also from the Ottoman Empire’s time, the 600-year-old Blagaj Tekke monastery was built for the Dervish cults.
 For the monastery, you have to pay a little entrance fee.
 In the summer months, there is also a little boat that brings you right into the cave.

-It is located about 10 kilometers from Mostar.
-I drove my car, but you can also take a bus from the Spanish Square (bus line 10 and 11) or do an organized tour.
+- I got there by car, but you can also take a bus from Spanish Square (bus lines 10 and 11) or do an organized tour like this one.

 Spend Time at Kravice Falls

 Not as impressive as Plitvice Lake, my trip to Kravice Falls was still a nice little highlight and should be on your itinerary.
 Stretching over 100 meters, the cascading Kravice Falls are a popular place to visit.They are about 40 kilometers from Mostar, and you have to pay an entrance fee (prices depend on the time of your visit – in April/May it is about 4€; in summer, around 8€).
 You can also combine this with a trip to Blagai (especially if you drive yourself).
 It is the perfect place to spend some time outdoors while still being close to Mostar.

 - The waterfalls are beautiful – and you can do an organized day trip from Dubrovnik and see Mostar, Pocitelj, and the waterfalls in one day.